 ActiveJ FS is a lightweight asynchronous Java library that provides a tiny abstraction on top of common file operations.
-It provides upload, download, append, list, copy, move, delete, and other methods for operating with local, remote or distributed storage.
+It provides methods for uploading, downloading, appending, listing, copying, moving, deleting and other methods for working with local, remote or distributed storages.

 Why ActiveJ FS?

 - Asynchronous file system

 - Intuitive API consisting of well-known file operations

 - Supports client-server communication using the custom binary protocol as well as the HTTP protocol

 - Can be launched as a distributed file system cluster

 There are several ActiveJ FS implementations:

 - Local ActiveJ FS is designed to work with file systems located on a single machine.
 Ideal for implementing local file storage for your application, such as database storage, data backup storage, local logs storage, etc.

 - Client/Server implementations for working with files that are stored remotely.
 This implementation supports two protocols: